 I just want everybody to know what kind of guy Michael Moore is and what kind of film this is, said Damon.

-But the the painkiller drugs that the Army is doing do a lot to help it, and they take a lot of the edge off.
+But the painkiller drugs that the Army is doing do a lot to help it, and they take a lot of the edge off.

-His image appears seconds after Baghdad Jim McDermott says, you know they say they're not leaving any veterans behind, but they're leaving all kinds of veterans behind.
+His image appears seconds after Baghdad Jim McDermott says, you know, they say they're not leaving any veterans behind, but they're leaving all kinds of veterans behind.

 He couldn't have picked the worst guy to say that about.